 Please look around and don’t forget to check out free content including chapters from my books and personal artwork of characters that I do during the writing process.
-Please don’t hesitate to get in contact with me, either by using the form above or all the way at the bottom through the social media menu.
+You can find my blog on Tumblr by scrolling to the bottom of the page and accessing it through the social media menu.
+I post weekly writing advice segments, updates to my current WIP, and tons of other nifty writerly and creative things!
+Please don’t hesitate to get in contact with me, either by using the form below or by contacting me through any of my social media platforms.
 Thank you for stopping by!

 Deep in the mountain forests of Southern Appalachia lives a mysterious group of mixed race and unknown origins.
 While myths and folklore abound, they are labeled pejoratively with one word: Melungeons.